oakeley/AAPS_ProjectGrapher/README.md

 ```

 ### Performance Tuning
-The enhanced analyzer automatically detects and uses:
+The analyzer automatically detects and uses:
 - **90% of available RAM** (configurable)
 - **All CPU cores** (configurable)
 - **Dynamic chunk sizing** based on system resources